DK-Hostmaster/DKHM-RFC-AuthInfo/README.md

 <a id="scenario-matrix"></a>
 ## Scenario Matrix

-These matrixes aims to describe the outcome of different scenarios based on the relevant parameters.
+These matrices aims to describe the outcome of different scenarios based on the relevant parameters.

 Do note the matrix does not take the following scenarios into account.